How to Become a Psychologist in West Virginia

-A psychologist is an essential part of treatment for many individuals suffering with mental illnesses.
+A psychologist is an essential part of treatment for many individuals suffering from mental illnesses.
 Many mental illnesses can be debilitating, and mental conditions are the number one cause of disability in the US.
 A psychologist helps their patients take back control of their lives by assessing and diagnosing mental conditions, prescribing a treatment plan and then helping their patients follow that plan.
 The state of West Virginia wants to make sure each psychologist who earns a license is properly qualified to care for those patients.
 For this reason, there are a lot of strict requirements that must be met before a license is issued.

-Education Requirements for Psychologist Licensing in Wisconsin
+Education Requirements for Psychologist Licensing in West Virginia

 If you have obtained a degree from a doctoral program that is regionally accredited, you’re on the right track to becoming a psychologist in the Mountain State.
-West Virginia offers up several great doctoral programs, including those available at Charleston University, Marshall University and West Virginia University.
-Please find a full list of doctoral programs (both campus based and online) here.
+West Virginia offers up several great doctoral programs, including those available at Charleston University, Marshall University, and West Virginia University.
+Please find a full list of doctoral programs (both campus-based and online) here.

 If you plan to become a school psychologist, the doctoral degree rule doesn’t apply to you.
 You will need to earn a Bachelor’s Degree or a Certificate of Advance Study in a program with psychology as the core curriculum.
 You will then need to fulfill the remaining requirements of the state of West Virginia.

 |1.
 Earn a Bachelor's Degree||View Programs||4 Years||Online or Campus|